#695 - MATT MCCUSKER + LEMAIRE LEE

 I just need a hug, Tony.

+How do we even have that technology?
 That's all I can think about, by the way.
+It's absolutely incredible.

+What does that mean?
+Scissors?
 You're not doing scissors, are you?

-Oh, we're going to my place?
+Clippers.
+Oh, we're going to my place.

 Oh,

 you have a shaver.
+Oh, very good.

+Absolutely incredible.
 We have the production here is just incredible.

+You didn't see the guy's hair earlier?
+It was bad?
+It looked like it was sharpied on.
 It looked like I drew it on like that.

-It looked like one of those shaky guy things with like the black dots that accumulate over something
+It looked like one of those shaky guy things with like the black dots that accumulate over something.

 Ari, you are a special treat.